Frequently Asked Questions

 To start a student organization, all you need to do is to register three officers and a constitution.
 By registering your student organization, it allows your group to be searched for and seen by any potential members who want to join.
 It also allows you access to possible funding, free tabling events and reduced-cost advertising.
 Register on the ASUU website.

 The best way to determine which organization is right for you is to spend time with each organization during recruitment and decide for yourself where you feel you belong.
 Each chapter varies in size, mission and culture and so it is important that you get the opportunity to feel out each chapter in order to determine the right fit for you.
-For information see the Office of Fraternity & Sorority website.
+For information see the Fraternity & Sorority Life website.

 On a campus as large as this, there is always something going on.
-The best way to find out about events is to follow the University Events Calendar, as well as some of your favorite departments and student organizations on social media.
+The best way to find out about events is to follow the Campus Events Calendar, as well as some of your favorite departments and student organizations on social media.